MC1025215 – (Updated) Microsoft SharePoint: Use SharePoint quick steps to automate common tasks and workflows (archived)

 User Experience Disruption

-Users may experience confusion or frustration due to the sudden introduction of new features without prior training or documentation updates, leading to decreased productivity.
+Users may experience confusion or frustration due to the sudden introduction of new quick steps without prior training or documentation updates, leading to decreased productivity.

 - references: https://support.microsoft.com/office/create-a-quick-step-for-your-list-or-library-b37c2c7f-2ae1-49f9-b4b0-a8d501f5f99e